What Size Ship for Your Alaska Cruise?

 The type of cruise experience you have will really be defined by what size ship you pick.
-You have three choices—big (or even “mega”), mid-sized or small.
+You have four choices—big (or even “mega”), mid-sized, small, or yacht.
 Check them out to see which one feels right for you:

 Too few people know about the option of Small Ship Cruises --and it's one we highly recommend.
 If your dream is to see Alaska up close, without having to battle the crowds, then you'll want to set sail on a small ship, which holds as few as a dozen or up to 80 guests.
 Here’s what you get:

-· A leisurely pace.
-A lot of small cruises, such as Alaska Dream Cruises, can afford to take their time in ports, or be spontaneous about pausing for wildlife viewing.
+- A leisurely pace.
+A lot of small cruises, such as UnCruise Adventures, can afford to take their time in ports, or be spontaneous about pausing for wildlife viewing.

-· Possible Downsides: The cabins aren't big--and there won't be any casino or Vegas-type show.
+- Possible Downsides: The cabins aren't big--and there won't be any casino or Vegas-type show.
 You’re also more likely to get a bumpy ride, though that’s not so much of an issue in the calm Inside Passage or protected waters of Prince William Sound.

 Mid-Size Ships ships carry fewer than 1500 passengers, and are most similar to bigger ships.
 Here's what they offer:

-If you like the idea of a floating resort with lots of people (up to 2,600)—then a big-ship cruise is for you.
+If you like the idea of a floating resort with lots of people (up to 4 - 5,000)—then a big-ship cruise is for you.
 They offer:

-· Plenty to keep you busy: casinos, gyms, onboard educational programs, shows, and plentiful eating options.
+- Plenty to keep you busy: casinos, gyms, onboard educational programs, shows, and plentiful dining options.